Kian Kyars

 The amendment’s Exhibit 99.2 shows that SALP traded around the stake instead of just accumulating monotonically.
 It disclosed:

-That is the clearest example in the public record of SALP expressing high-conviction single-name size outside the passive quarterly 13F rhythm.
+That is the clearest public example of SALP expressing high-conviction single-name size outside the quarterly 13F rhythm.

 What the holdings actually say

-My read, and this is now interpretation rather than raw filing fact, is that SALP’s public portfolio is best understood as a view on AI bottlenecks, not a generic AI basket.
+My read, now interpretation rather than raw filing fact, is that SALP’s public portfolio is a view on AI bottlenecks, not a generic AI basket.

 The recurring clusters are:

-The important point is that the book is not “long Nvidia, long Microsoft, long AI software.”
-In fact, by the latest public quarter, the biggest disclosed public exposures are CoreWeave, Bloom Energy, Intel calls, Lumentum, and Core Scientific.
-That is a much more specific thesis than the usual AI-manager caricature.
+The book is not “long Nvidia, long Microsoft, long AI software.”
+By the latest public quarter, the biggest disclosed public exposures are CoreWeave, Bloom Energy, Intel calls, Lumentum, and Core Scientific.
+That is a more specific thesis than the usual AI-manager caricature.

 What I could not verify

-So the right conclusion is not “this is everything the fund owns.”
-The right conclusion is: this is the most complete reconstruction of what the public record actually lets you see.
+So the conclusion is not “this is everything the fund owns.”
+It is: this is the most complete reconstruction the public record allows.

 Bottom line

-That is already enough to say something stronger than the usual summary: SALP is not just an “AI hedge fund.”
-In the public filings, it looks like a very specific wager that the winners from the AGI buildout will not just be model vendors, but the companies controlling the power, sites, interconnect, storage, and financial convexity around the buildout itself.
+That is enough to say something stronger than the usual summary: SALP is not just an “AI hedge fund.”
+In the public filings, it looks like a specific wager that the AGI buildout will reward not just model vendors, but also the companies controlling power, sites, interconnect, storage, and financial convexity around the buildout itself.

 Sources